 Stock Mouth Guards

-Stock mouth guards are bought directly from stores and fitted into the child’s mouth.
+Stock kid’s mouth guards in Ashburn are bought directly from stores and fitted into the child’s mouth.
 Since they’re store-bought mouth guards, they follow a one-size-fits-all approach with minimal adjustment possibilities.
 They’re cheap, easily available, and easy to wear.
 However, since they’re not designed according to your dental anatomy, they offer minimal protection from injuries.
 In some cases, they can also cause breaking problems, speaking problems, and sores and injuries.

 Custom-Fitted Mouth Guards

 Custom-fitted mouth guards are the best type of mouth guards because they offer maximum protection and comfort.
 The dentist takes an impression of the child’s teeth using special tools and mold.
 The impressions are sent to laboratories to prepare highly-customized mouth guards meant for your child’s unique dental anatomy.
 The process takes longer than the previous types, but it’s completely worth the wait.
-Our custom-fitted kids’ mouth guards in Ashburn are orthodontically correct and approved by dentists.
+Our custom-fitted kids’ mouth guards are orthodontically correct and approved by dentists.

 Boil-and-Bite Mouth Guards